lsst-dm/dmtn-020/index.rst

 Assuming no variation throughout the year, we therefore expect 105 hours of productive work from a developer, or 84 hours from a scientist, per month.
+Note that this is averaged across the year: some months, such as those containing major holidays, will naturally involve less working time than
+others: the remainder will necessarily include more working time to compensate.

 Rather than working in hours, our :term:`JIRA` based system uses “story points” (:term:`SP`\s), with one SP being defined as equivalent to four hours of effort by a competent developer.
-Thus, we expect developers and scientists to produce 26.25 and 21 SPs per month respectively.
+Thus, we expect developers and scientists to produce 26.25 and 21 SPs per *average* month respectively.
 This is summarized in :numref:`tab-working-rate`.

 .. _tab-working-rate: